lamassu/lamassu-machine/INSTALL.md

 file://<lamassu-machine-dir>/ui/start.html?debug=dev
 ```

 Don't worry if the fonts don't look right.
 The production software uses a proprietary font.
-Click on ``INIT`` (it should be fast on your computer), then ``SCAN``.
+Click on ``Initialize`` (it should be fast on your computer), then ``Scan``.
 After a few moments of pairing, you should see the start screen.

 When the screen asks you to insert a bill, navigate to the terminal
 where you opened the mock bill validator, and input **1**<kbd>Enter</kbd>